olesyapro888/Stock_analysis_VBA/README.md

 ![image](https://user-images.githubusercontent.com/68247343/124638446-f68f3200-de58-11eb-9ab9-8c3ba63a4886.png)

 ![image](https://user-images.githubusercontent.com/68247343/124644141-eb8bd000-de5f-11eb-80c2-8347c6303de8.png)

-c) To run faster by refactoring formats of the outputs.
+c) To run faster and easier to read by refactoring formats of the outputs.
 ![image](https://user-images.githubusercontent.com/68247343/124643203-cd71a000-de5e-11eb-84e3-4da9dc887753.png)

 ## `Summary`

 ### `The advantages and disadvantages of refactoring code in general`

 The advantage of refactoring code is making the code more efficient by taking less steps, using less memory, improving the logic to make it easier to read, and overall, easy to maintain.
 The disadvantages of refactoring code are it can be time consuming, and it can make some errors that influence the run code.

 ### `The pros and cons of the original and refactored VBA script`